lookbackjh/lookbackjh/README.md

 Hi, I’m Junho from Seoul,Korea.

-I’m majoring in IE(Industrial Engineering) at University,Seoul
+I’m majoring in IE(Industrial Engineering) at University

 Interested in learning CS subjects and ML/DL techniques or Statistics and applying it to the real world.